hiero-ledger/hiero-docs/tutorials/smart-contracts/deploy-a-contract-using-the-hedera-token-service.md

         //Log the smart contract ID
         System.out.println("The smart contract ID is " + newContractId);

-        //Associate the token to an account using the HTS contract ContractExecuteTransaction associateToken = new ContractExecuteTransaction()
+        //Associate a token to an account using the SDK TokenAssociateTransaction associateToken = new TokenAssociateTransaction()
-                //The contract to call
-                .setContractId(newContractId)
-                //The gas for the transaction
-                .setGas(2_000_000)
-                //The contract function to call and parameters to pass .setFunction("tokenAssociate", new ContractFunctionParameters()
-                        //The account ID to associate the token to .addAddress(accountIdTest.toSolidityAddress())
-                        //The token ID to associate to the account .addAddress(tokenId.toSolidityAddress()));
+        .setAccountId(accountIdTest)
+        .setTokenIds(Collections.singletonList(tokenId));

         //Sign with the account key to associate and submit to the Hedera network TransactionResponse associateTokenResponse = associateToken.freezeWith(client).sign(privateKeyTest).execute(client);

         System.out.println("The transaction status: " +associateTokenResponse.getReceipt(client).status);

-        //Get the child token associate transaction record TransactionRecord childRecords = new TransactionRecordQuery()
+        //Approve the token allowance so that the contract can transfer tokens from the treasury account AccountAllowanceApproveTransaction transaction = new AccountAllowanceApproveTransaction()
-                //Set the bool flag equal to true .setIncludeChildren(true)
-                //The transaction ID of th parent contract execute transaction .setTransactionId(associateTokenResponse.transactionId)
-                .execute(client);

-        System.out.println("The transaction record for the associate transaction" +childRecords.children.get(0));
+            .approveHbarAllowance(treasuryAccountId, newContractId, Hbar.from(100));

+        //Sign the transaction with the owner account key and the transaction fee payer key (client)
+        TransactionResponse txResponse = transaction.freezeWith(client).sign(ownerAccountKey).execute(client);

-        //The balance of the account
+        //Request the receipt of the transaction
-        AccountBalance accountBalance3 = new AccountBalanceQuery()
-                .setAccountId(accountIdTest)
-                .execute(client);

-        System.out.println("The " + tokenId + " should now be associated to my account: " + accountBalance3.tokens);
+        TransactionReceipt receipt = txResponse.getReceipt(client);

+        //Get the transaction consensus status
+        Status transactionStatus = receipt.status;

+        System.out.println("The transaction consensus status is " +transactionStatus);

         //Transfer the new token to the account
         //Contract function params need to be in the order of the paramters provided in the tokenTransfer contract function